696e746c6f6c/-TikTok-API-Returns-Empty-Response-due-to-lack-of-harmless-headers-/README.md

   }
 });
 ```
-So, overall if you come with this issue and you have a valid vulnerability, you should report the issue but it will be considered as `AC:H` because of this:
+**So, overall if you come with this issue and you have a valid vulnerability, you should report the issue but it will be considered as `AC:H` because of this**:

 > (they probably are doing this against such CSRF attacks which actually makes no sense as these parameters are global-wide on TikTok and are absolutely harmless, they don't come from cookies or anything, it's being generated but fun fact is they have no expiry time / long expiration time and it is being sent in URL which means it can be exposed.)